actorpus/SCPUAS/readme.md

 ## Default extra stuff
 The default instruction set contains:
-- `chr` takes one ascii char and represents it as a number (like .data)
+- `.chr` takes one ascii char and represents it as a number (like .data)
-- `str` takes a string and represents it as a series of chars
+- `.str` takes a string and represents it as a series of chars
-- `strn` takes a string and represents it as a series of chars with a null terminator (0x0000)
+- `.strn` takes a string and represents it as a series of chars with a null terminator (0x0000)

 There is also the default alias `$.randomname$` which will be replaced with the code to generate a 32 char random string.